BebeFoy/jlc-portfolio/README.md

 ![I4I](assets/fonts/img/I4I.png)

+*I4NI* Collection | Spooky

+1. The ideal is a peaceful depiction of (Kodak Black) as Sweet back from Melvin than people's movie (Sweetsweet back's badassssong) I always had a thing for a black exploitation films, and I thought this was a perfect match given the way that Kodak Black grew up and how sweet back grew up in the film.
+They were almost seamless.

 ## Case Study - Midnight Kids Academy - MDNKA

 Midnight Kids Academy is a vibrant, multifaceted initiative dedicated to cultivating creativity, resilience, and empowerment within a community of ambitious individuals.
 Grounded in the belief that inspiration often awakens when the world sleeps, the academy champions those who unlock their full potential during the twilight hours—dreamers, passionate strivers, and innovative thinkers who come alive when the world is at rest.